NativeScript/NativeScript/tns-platform-declarations/README.md

 }
 ```

-And add to a reference.d.ts:
+And modify the content of `reference.d.ts` as follows:
 ```
 /// <reference path="./node_modules/tns-core-modules/tns-core-modules.es2016.d.ts" />